Everything you need to know about basil, including how to grow it, store it, and what the different varieties of basil are!

 How to store basil

 If you have basil stems that have been snipped from the plant, set them in a glass of water, like you would flowers, and keep at room temperature until ready to use.
-If you need to store them for longer than a few days, loosely put a plastic bag over the plant.
+If you need to store them for longer than a few days, loosely put a plastic bag over the plant to trap in the moisture.

 To keep your basil for months, chop it finely by hand or with a food processor, then mix it with just a touch of olive oil.
 Spoon into an ice cube tray and freeze, then transfer to a freezer-safe container.
 When you need it for a heated dish, like soup or stir fry, just pop a cube out and throw it in!